AyrA/ExcelStuff/README.md

 Version
 -------

-The File has been tested under Windows 7 (64 bit) Since it is a basic c source code file, without any windows specific code, it will also run under DOS or linux if compiled.
+The File has been tested under Windows 7 (64 bit) Since it is a basic C source code file, without any windows specific code, it will also run under DOS or linux if compiled.